molabokchi/deepdriver_ce/standalone/README.md

 ## Develop in Colab (or your pyhton environment)

+We use Google Colab, but it is NOT mandatory requirement.
+You can use deepdriver anywhare installed python.

 Go to colab example with the belew link

  Link: [Deepdriver Example in Colab](https://colab.research.google.com/github/molabokchi/bokchi_open_lab/blob/main/deepdriver_ce.ipynb)